41 Important Japanese Honorifics and How to Use Them

-In the wonderful world of san, you might also be able to say while cooking: なべにえびさんとかにさんをいっぱいいれましょう！(Let’s put plenty of Mr. Shrimp and Mr. Crab into the pot!)—but only if you’d like to come across as a 5-year-old…
+In the wonderful world of san, you might even be able to use it while cooking: なべにえびさんとかにさんをいっぱいいれましょう！(Let’s put plenty of Mr. Shrimp and Mr. Crab into the pot!)—though it may make you come across as a 5-year-old.

-You might have heard kun in an anime, usually referring to a boy of school age in one of those high school shows.
+You might have heard kun in an anime, usually referring to a boy of school age.

 But just remember that, in general, kun is used to refer to young men or boys.